What are the links between sport, exercise and osteoarthritis?31 March 2022

 This research could help us find out if there’s any truth behind to link between running and osteoarthritis in the knee and could lead to new advice or clinical practice.

-Musculoskeletal health in the military
+Osteoarthritis health in the military

 The research centre is also exploring musculoskeletal conditions in military personnel.